<< Back to What's on

 Want results like these for your property?
 See our virtual tour services or review the full booking data.

-Frequently Asked Questions: Luxury Hotel Virtual Tours
+## Frequently Asked Questions: Luxury Hotel Virtual Tours

 **Will a virtual tour actually increase direct bookings?**

-The evidence from properties we’ve worked with says yes.
-Bernard Ramen at One and Only Le Saint Geran reported ‘strong engagement and clear impact on bookings’ after their first tour.
-Luca Guerra at St. Regis Le Morne noted it ‘had a positive contribution to business’ for the sales and reservations team.
-The mechanism is straightforward: guests who’ve already explored a room virtually arrive at the booking page with higher intent and less hesitation.
+The evidence from our clients says yes.
+Bernard Ramen at One and Only Le Saint Geran reported ‘strong engagement and clear impact on bookings.’
+Luca Guerra at St. Regis Le Morne described a ‘positive contribution to business.’
+The mechanism is straightforward: guests who interact with a virtual tour have already mentally committed to the space before they hit the booking button.
+That reduces hesitation and drop-off.